bpcosta2003/Move.it/README.md

 # MOVE.IT

+<h3>This project will help you to keep focused during an activity, based on the Pomodoro Technique</h3>

 <h2>YOU CAN RUN THIS PROJECT IN YOUR PC USING : <p>"npm run dev"</p></h2>

 # Getting Started with Create React App